Marijuana Regulation and Tax Action Act (M.R.T.A.)

 Increasing pre-arrest diversions • Decriminalizing low level offenses to reduce arrests and prosecutions • Eliminating profit-driven money bail practices • Ensuring the constitutional right to a speedy trial • Expanding existing alternative to incarceration programs • Diverting people with mental health needs or substance addictions into treatment • Eliminating the racist policies and practices that create and fuel the disproportionate impact that the justice system has on Black and Brown, LGBTQI, and gender non-conforming people in the system.

 Start Smart NY:

-We believe that legalizing marijuana, expunging the records of peoples unjustly incarcerated, investing monies into communities, and ensuring that an appropriate apportionment of licenses and funding granted for marijuana business owners go to peoples in (and historically from) communities directly impacted by the War on Drugs and over-policing.
-According to the Marijuana Arrest Research Project and The Drug Policy Alliance, in 2017, 82% of people for Marijuana possession were between the ages of 16 – 34 and 86% were Black and Latinx.
-These are our youth—serving youth between the ages of 8-22, this statistic represents the overwhelming demographic of youth with whom we work.
-Understanding that Black and Latinx neighborhoods are disproportionately over-policed, under-resourced, and criminalized, we know that legalizing Marijuana is a critical and strategic way to help our youth stay out of the carceral system.
+We believe that legalizing marijuana, expunging the records of people unjustly incarcerated, investing monies into communities, and ensuring that an appropriate apportionment of licenses and funding granted for marijuana business owners go to people in (and historically from) communities directly impacted by the War on Drugs and over-policing.
+According to the Marijuana Arrest Research Project and The Drug Policy Alliance, in 2017, 82% of people for marijuana possession were between the ages of 16 – 34 and 86% were Black and Latinx.
+This statistic represents the overwhelming demographic of youth with whom we work.
+Understanding that Black and Latinx neighborhoods are disproportionately over-policed, under-resourced, and criminalized, we know that legalizing marijuana is a critical and strategic way to help our youth stay out of the carceral system.
 We support the passing of the Marijuana Regulation and Taxation Act (MRTA).